tuckerparon/best-xi/FAQ.md

 ---

+### How does Best.XI handle negative metrics (where lower is better)?
+Some stats, like Fouls, Yellow Cards, Red Cards, Losses, Conceded Goals, and similar, are considered "negative metrics" — meaning lower values are better.
+Best.XI automatically inverts the normalization for these metrics, so that a lower value results in a higher normalized score.
+This ensures that players are rewarded for having fewer negative events, and the scoring remains fair and intuitive.

+**Example:**
+If Player A has 2 yellow cards and Player B has 5 yellow cards, Player A will receive a higher normalized score for this metric, since fewer yellow cards is better.

+---

 ### Can I use Best.XI for recruiting?
 **Yes, but with caution.** You can use Best.XI to compare potential recruits, but remember that players may have faced different levels of competition.
 For example, a striker in a lower league may have better stats than one in a higher league simply due to the quality of opposition.
 Best.XI does **not** adjust for strength of schedule or opponent, so always consider the context of the data when making recruiting decisions.